d-e-s-o/nitrocli/README.md

 a crucial help for the development of **nitrocli**.

-The [Nitrokey GmbH][nitrokey-gmbh] has generously provided the necessary hardware for developing and testing the program.
+The [Nitrokey GmbH][nitrokey-gmbh] has generously provided the necessary hardware in the form of Nitrokey Pro and Nitrokey Storage devices for developing and testing the program.

+[Purism][purism] was kind enough to help development of support for Librem Keys by providing the necessary hardware devices to test on.

 License